 - If a competitor misses the start of the warm-up lap said competitor will start the race from the pit lane controlled by Flag Point 1 at the discretion of the Clerk of Course.

-- The procedure for race starts will be covered in the riders briefing.
+- Races will be started by Lights (count-up style), with the provision for flag start if required on the day.
+The procedure for race starts will be covered in the riders briefing.
+If flag start is required:

-- The track lights may be used as well as flags at some flag points.
+- The track lights may be used as well as flags at designated flag points.